4awpawz/buster/README.md

 1. `buster` is the name of the module to be called.

-1. -f - indicates a list of operational directives follow.The list must be enclosed in either single or double quotes.
+1. -f - indicates that a list of comma separated operational directives follow.
+The list must be enclosed in either single or double quotes.

 1. fp - the path, including the file's name and extension (if it has one), to the file buster will copy.
 It can be a full or relative path.